martinrotter/martinrotter.github.io/_posts/2019-01-29-vero-4k-review.md

 ## Packaging & Shipment

-I order my package in the middle of January, 2019, when it was re-stocked and sale for discount price was started.
-Process of ordering the Vero was smooth.
+I ordered my package in the middle of January, 2019, when it was re-stocked and sale for discount price was started.
+Process of ordering of the Vero was smooth.

 Some problems arose as I expected them to ship the Vero fast, as is written on their [website](https://osmc.tv/) where they claim the shipping is "Free and fast".
 Unfortunately, it turned out that the interest in the sale was massive and dispatch of Vero was rather slow and it actually took them several days to send the item.